 Unfortunately, some parents won’t be able to talk to you about sex and may even punish you for bringing it up.
 If that’s the case, it’s best to drop the subject for now.
 However, you should still talk about sex with a trusted adult in order to get all the information and advice you need.
 Your doctor is always an option, as well as a counselor, trusted relative or older sibling.

-If you need information now about birth control, visit this page.
-If you need information now about STDs, visit this page.
+If you need information now TeenSource.org has information about birth control and information about STDs.
 If you need information now about where to go for sexual health services, check out our clinic finder.

 How can I prepare for “the talk”?

 Now that you and your parents have gotten the ball rolling, what should you discuss?

 - Come up with questions regarding sex that you feel your parents would have the best answers to.
 Write the questions down so you can refer to the list when you’re stuck.

 - Get a sense of your parents’ comfort level about a particular topic by saying that you have friends who are doing the same thing.
 Then, ask them how they’d feel if you were doing it too.

 - Discuss your personal values and beliefs regarding love and sex and allow your parents to share theirs.
 Knowing this will make it easier to find common ground and better understand each other.

 - Build up to the tough questions instead of dropping a bomb on them right away.
 Definitely include birth control and condoms in the conversation.

 - Not everyone receives adequate sex education, so don’t be too surprised if your parents have some misconceptions about sex from their own parents.
 If something doesn’t sound right, double-check that information with a source you trust.